 South Korea is a mountainous country with dozens of National and Provincial Parks that are renowned for their natural beauty and ancient temples.
 Given South Korea’s mountainous terrain, it's surprising that the country can boast more than 500 golf courses, so there’s plenty of action going on to keep the travelling golfer happy.
 Factor in a rich cultural heritage and a number of historic and religious festivals celebrated throughout the year and you have a truly exciting country.

-Our South Korean Top 30 rankings were last updated in February 2017.
+Our South Korean Top 50 rankings were last updated in March 2020.
 Click the link to read the story.